Information regarding services in OKS

 If you are in quarantine, suspect being sick, have symptoms of respiratory infection or other mild symptoms, you cannot attend any services or other events.

 Upon arrival you will be greeted by our friendly volunteers, and they will check that you are registered for the service.
-They can help you register when you arrive, if there are any «free spots» in the amount of 200 people.
+They can help you register when you arrive, if there are any «free spots» in the amount allowed.

 Everyone that is not from the same household must keep at least 1 metre distance.
 No hugging or hand shaking.
 The rules for good hand hygiene still apply, and there will be antibac available when you enter the building and at other relevant places.